 With the year 2000 approaching, the Palestinian authorities began a fairly frantic effort to spruce up what was a very tired city.
-Little was done to change the actual conditions of life in Bethlehem, but much to make the city appear attractive to tourists.
+Little was done to change the actual conditions of life in Bethlehem, but much was done to make the city appear attractive to tourists.

-The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded replacement of asphalt with stone in a few streets.
+The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded replacing the asphalt with stone, at least in a few streets.
 Late in 1998, when this picture was taken, the work was underway, and Bethlehemites complained about the difficulty of driving with so many streets closed for repair.
 To a pedestrian, the same closure was a whiff of the past, when there were no sounds of mechanized transport.

 A completed stone pavement a hundred yards west of the Church of the Nativity.
-The hope is that owners will undertake at their own expense the renewal of what's behind the facades.
-So long as an old rent-control law caps the very low rents they can charge, the prospects of such renovation are remote.
+The hope was that owners would undertake at their own expense the renewal of what's behind the facades.
+So long as an old rent-control law caps the very low rents they can charge, the prospects are remote.

 Manger Square, freshly paved with limestone flags laid in a quasi-star pattern.
 The Church of the Nativity is in the background.

-A bit of asphalt, on the steep ridge-crossing road.
+Asphalt remained on the steep ridge-crossing road.
 The Church of the Nativity is just off to the upper left.
 The woman is passing the "ein," or village spring.
-Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomons' Pools to Jerusalem entered a tunnel under the ridge.
+Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomon's Pools to Jerusalem entered a tunnel under the ridge.
 Village women came here for water until the Jordanians introduced a piped supply.
 At the time the picture was taken, the "ein" was in a state of disrepair, shown close-up in the next picture.